 Seth Coluzzi at Colgate University deserves credit for having introduced me to the study of Marenzio’s madrigals, while David Huron at the Ohio State University has provided me with the tools needed to analyze them through his wonderful workshop, “Methods in Empirical Music Research.”
 Additional thanks go to Lisa Zeidenberg at Brandeis University and to the staff of the Lewis Music Library at the Massachusetts Institute of Technology.

-Sounding the Interrogative
+Hearing the Interrogative

-This study of Sigismondo d’India and his polyphonic madrigal style remains a work in progress.
-However, I am very pleased to have presented a portion of my research in the paper “Sounding the Interrogative: Cadential Attenuation as Syntactic Device in the Madrigals of Sigismondo d’India” on November 1, 2019, at the annual meeting of the American Musicological Society in Boston.
+I am very pleased to have presented a portion of my research in the paper “Sounding the Interrogative: Cadential Attenuation as Syntactic Device in the Madrigals of Sigismondo d’India” on November 1, 2019, at the annual meeting of the American Musicological Society in Boston.
 The session, chaired by my friend and colleague Joel Schwindt (Boston Conservatory), was entitled “Rhetorical Devices” and also featured papers by Matthew Hall (Cornell University) and Russell O’Rourke (Columbia).

 I presented a different portion of my research in 2018 at the Third Annual Conference on the Italian Madrigal, hosted by Seth Coluzzi at Colgate University in Hamilton, New York.
 The highlight of the weekend was a live concert performance by the marvelous Blue Heron vocal ensemble.